-- school budget share – calculated on the same basis as for maintained schools in the same LA.
-The FAP guides for the 2016 to 2017 academic years explains how we calculate the school budget share.
+- school budget share – calculated on the same basis as for maintained schools in the same local authority.
+The FAP guidance for the 2016 to 2017 academic year explains how we calculate the school budget share.

 - education services grant (ESG) – allocated based on pupil numbers